Two Seeds in a Pod

 Hayley spends her weekends cooking, preserving, and eating the harvest.
 She maintains this delicious lifestyle by taking breaks to go on long runs with her four-legged best friend, Sophie the Labrador.

-Favorite crop to grow and eat: Winter Squash
+Favorite crop to grow and eat: Green Beans and Tomatoes

 Jack is a second generation farmer, currently growing a wide array of fruits and veggies in the foothills of the Cascade Mountains.
 Having cultivated almost every edible, annual crop under the sun (or Pacific Northwest clouds), he is a full-fledged crop connoisseur.
 Over many seasons, he has developed a discerning eye for what grows great on a small, diversified farm.